 Free Resources

-Please Note: Items marked with an * below are Lara’s most highly recommended resources, and “NEW” means newly added, not necessarily newly produced.
+Items below marked with * are Lara’s most highly recommended resources, and “NEW” means newly added.

 Terminology

-Please Note: First, when Lara says “pain,” she is usually using this as an umbrella term for all kinds of chronic symptoms (fatigue, dizziness, IBS, migraines, etc.).
+Please Note: Pain here is an umbrella term for all kinds of chronic symptoms (fatigue, dizziness, IBS, migraines, etc.).

 Second, there are many terms for the kind of pain & physical symptoms we are talking about here, and there are also several that overlap with one other but are not always identical.
 It can be quite confusing!
 Here’s a quick primer: